 The Holt Family at Holt Ranch - David, Rachel, George & Maggie

-David Holt is a husband, father, businessman, author, attorney, and dedicated public servant passionate about our nation, Oklahoma, and Oklahoma City.
+David Holt is a husband, father, businessman, author, attorney, and dedicated public servant passionate about his community and his state.

-In the Senate, David has fought on behalf of taxpayers for a more effective and transparent government.
-A diligent legislator focused on the most important issues facing Oklahoma families, David has authored 60 pieces of legislation that have become law.
-He has been especially noted for his persistent work to improve government transparency, his efforts to increase voter participation, and his legislation supporting women, children, economic growth, and public education.
+In the Senate, David has been a diligent legislator focused on the most important issues facing Oklahoma families.
+He has authored 60 pieces of legislation that have become law, and has been especially noted for his persistent work to improve government transparency, his efforts to increase voter participation, and his legislation supporting women, children, economic growth, and public education.

 Born and raised in Oklahoma City, David’s roots are deep.
 The son of a teacher and a social worker, he is a fourth-generation Oklahoman and an alumnus of Putnam City Schools, which he attended from kindergarten until his graduation as a National Merit Scholar.